Schrödinger–Newton equation: Overview

 Because of the back coupling of the wave-function into the potential, it is a nonlinear system.

-The integro-differential form of the equation is
+Replacing $\ \Phi$ with the solution to the Poisson equation produces the integro-differential form of the Schrödinger–Newton equation:

 It is obtained from the above system of equations by integration of the Poisson equation under the assumption that the potential must vanish at infinity.